rails/globalid/README.md

 ## Under development as a gem, targeted for Rails inclusion

 GlobalID is being developed in a gem, but is intended to be included in Active Model as part of Rails 4.2.

+## License

+Active Model: GlobalID is released under the MIT license.